it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 Many elections officials may not consider themselves security or IT professionals.
 This Guide takes this into consideration.
 In addition to implementing the best practices for your maturity, we encourage you to read through the entire Guide.
 It can provide you an understanding of the types of actions you may want to take as you continually improve your cybersecurity posture.

-If you find yourself not understanding something, be empowered to reach out to the EI-ISAC elections team at |eiisac_email| and trusted partners and peers at the federal, state, and local levels for guidance and support.
+If you find yourself not understanding something, please reach out to the EI-ISAC elections team at |eiisac_email| and trusted partners and peers at the federal, state, and local levels for guidance and support.

 ---------------